-Portfolio investments - fair value
+Portfolio investments - fair value and amortized cost

-Cash and cash equivalents, Accounts receivable, Accounts payable and accrued liabilities, Debt - amortized cost Inventory - lower of cost and expected net realizable value
+Cash and cash equivalents, Accounts receivable, Accounts payable and accrued liabilities, Debt - amortized cost Inventories held for sale - lower of cost and expected net realizable value

 Unrealized gains and losses from changes in the fair value of financial assets and liabilities are recognized in the consolidated statement of remeasurement gains and losses.
 When the restricted nature of a financial instrument and any related changes in fair value create a liability, unrealized gains and losses are recognized as deferred revenue.